yandex-cloud/docs/en/billing/payment/billing-cycle-business.md

 1. If you are awarded a grant, you use it.
 The grant amount is reduced as the resources of Yandex.Cloud services are consumed.

-1. The grant amount and its validity period is verified during the entire reporting period. <br/>They are described in the following table.
+1. The grant amount and its validity period is verified during the entire reporting period. <br/>They are described in the table below.

    | Grant amount | Description |
    | ----- | ----- |